benjaveri/phonescreen/README.md

 Mine is connected to a linux box in the basement.
 The phone line is run in parallel with the rest of the phones in my home.

+You can see some pictures of my setup here: https://imgur.com/a/OFWS9

-I am open to pull request from the community to make this system and scripts even better.
-It would be really fun to connect to the government's do-not-call complaint department, and also to help "spamhaus"-like services with white- and black-list information, as well as retrieving assistance evaluating the likelihood of spam calls and acting on it.
+I am open to pull requests to make the system better.
+It would be really fun to connect to the government's do-not-call complaint department, and also to help "spamhaus"-like services with white- and black-list information.
+Also cool is to retrieve assistance evaluating the likelihood of spam calls and acting on it.